Computer Vision and Machine Learning in Sports Analytics: Injury and Outcome Prediction

 In accordance with the CRISP-DM (The Cross-Industry Standard Process for Data Mining) standard, Solving a data analysis problem is a continuous process with many cycles and feedback.
 And can be represented by the following diagram:

 It includes comprehending the problem, the goal of the modeling, and the specific characteristics of the sport itself.

 The level of data needs to be considered here.
 We can use training data at a match or team level.
-It is also possible to include a player-level data, which contains individual statistics of a single player throughout all matches.
+It is also possible to include player-level data, which contains individual statistics of players throughout all matches.